Geosphere-Austria/dataset-api-docs/src/user-guide/authentication.md

 (authentication)=
 # Authentication

-Currently, no authentication is needed to access data via the API.
+Currently, no authentication is required to access data via the API.